-The Military Obligations Policy allows active service members, government civilians and government contractors who receive orders during a term of enrollment at Grantham University to receive appropriate accommodations in support of their education.
-This policy allows students to be withdrawn from courses or receive an Incomplete in the course (student must have completed at least 50 percent of the course milestones to be eligible for an incomplete).
+The Military Obligations Policy allows active service members, reservists, government civilians and government contractors who receive orders during a term of enrollment at Grantham University to receive appropriate accommodations in support of their education.
+This policy allows students to be withdrawn from courses or receive an Incomplete in the course (student must have completed at least 50 percent of the course milestones to be eligible for an Incomplete).
 It is in the best interest of students who receive orders (TDY, AT, convalescent leave, or similar orders) and who wish to receive some accommodation, to notify Grantham University as soon as the orders are received.

-Students should follow the procedures below to request a withdrawal under the Military Obligations Policy:
+Students should follow the procedures below to request a Withdrawal or Incomplete under the Military Obligations Policy:

-- Submit an Academic Requests Submission Form available in GLife - Include a copy of TDY (DD 1610) or relevant orders - Submit the request within 30 days of the date of issue of the orders - Students should follow the procedures below to request an incomplete under the Military Obligations Policy: - Submit an Academic Requests Submission Form available in GLife - Include a copy of the TDY (DD 1610) or relevant orders - Submit the request within 30 days of the date of issue of the orders
+- Submit an Academic Request Form available in GLife (click on Submit Academic Appeal link) - Include a copy of TDY (DD 1610) or relevant orders - Submit the request within 30 days of the date of issue of the orders

+Students should follow the procedures below to request an Incomplete under the Military Obligations Policy

+- Include a copy of the TDY (DD 1610) or relevant orders - Submit the request within 30 days of the date of issue of the orders.